Punk Garden

 Coriander Marino

 Coriander is truly a plant that brings you joy in many ways.
-Use the plant as a flavoring agent in food or why not let it bloom and use it as a beautiful cut flower?
-If you do that, after flowering, you can use the seeds, which work perfectly to be used as a spice.
-An annual plant that grows to about 50-60 cm high with white flowers.
+Use the plant as a flavoring in food or why not let it bloom and use it as a beautiful cut flower?
+If you do that, after flowering you can use the seeds that work great as a spice.
+An annual plant that grows about 50-60 cm tall with white flowers.

-To harvest the seeds, it is easiest to hang the plant upside down to dry and place a sheet underneath to collect the seeds.
-The seeds can be used as a flavoring agent in everything from soups to salads, but be a little careful with the amount and experiment, the flavor easily takes over.
+To harvest the seeds, the easiest way is to hang the plant upside down to dry and place a sheet underneath to collect the seeds.
+The seeds can be used as a flavoring in everything from soups to salads, but be careful with the amount and experiment, the flavor easily takes over.

 Grown by : Joe in Tolg (Växjö).